 Is My Toe Stubbed or Broken?
-6 Tips For Assessing Your Injury
+3 Tips to Help You Decide

 We’ve all been there.
 That moment when you're rushing around your home barefoot and BAM!
 You slam your toe into the corner of a table leg, or some other object, in your path.
 That excruciating, familiar pain shooting through your big toe can seem like the death of you, but how can you tell how much damage was really done?
 Did you just stub your toe, or is it something worse?
 The experts at Kansas City Foot Specialists are here to help you find out.